tobaotic/jupyter-notebook/README.md

 **Jupyter notebook examples**

 #### Instagram user stats
-Basic instagram usage of public API with basic stats about user and pictures
+Basic usage of instagram public API with basic stats about user and pictures.